uclaacm/la-hacks-19-react-workshop/README.md

 ```

 See that we can use our defined components in `App`.
+Right now, we've just hardcoded the text in our tweet.
+This is not going to work well if we have many different tweets.
 We can actually pass in our text for the tweet with something called __props__.

+### Props

 ```jsx
 class Tweet extends React.Component {